The Rules of the Palace Shield Cricket Competition

 17c.
 Eligibility Relaxation.
 Any application for relaxation of any element of rule 17, 17a or 17b, must be made in writing to reach the Secretary of the Competition not later than mid-day, Thursday prior to the Saturday upon which it is desired to play the player in question, and must give full details of the player's batting and bowling record in all matches together with details of the Division of the Competition in which he has played, (with emphasis on his last six performances) the reasons for wishing to play the man in the game concerned, and the name of the Club against whom his first match is to be played.
 In all cases the Secretary may only give consent following consultation with members of the Executive, and shall report such action to the next meeting of the Committee.
 Failure by the Clubs to comply with any of these requirements will invalidate an application.
 Any infringement of this rule shall bring penalties in line with Rule 8b.

-18. Match Format.
-Matches to be played on a Win/Lose basis, with the team scoring most runs being declared the winner in a completed game.
+- Match Format.
+Matches will be played on a Win/Lose basis, with the team scoring most runs being declared the winner in a completed game.
 A game will be a tie if both teams score the same number of runs.
 Points will be awarded as per the table in Appendix C.

 18b.
 Toss.
 Team captains shall toss for first innings and submit a completed team sheet to the umpires 15 minutes before the start of play.